lightvector/KataGo/docs/GraphSearch.md

 # Monte-Carlo Graph Search from First Principles

-Monte-Carlo Tree Search (MCTS) except applied to directed graphs instead of trees ("Monte-Carlo Graph Search", "MCGS") is sometimes considered to be pretty tricky to implement in a sound way.
+Monte-Carlo Tree Search (MCTS) except applied to directed graphs instead of trees - "Monte-Carlo Graph Search" ("MCGS") - is sometimes considered to be pretty tricky to implement in a sound way.

 Unfortunately, this is partly because the perhaps-standard academic reference for it, [Monte-Carlo Graph Search for AlphaZero (Czech, Korus, and Kersting, 2020)](https://arxiv.org/pdf/2012.11045.pdf), adheres closely to the "standard" formulation for MCTS on trees.
 This historically-standard formulation turns out to be a poor choice for conceptually understanding the generalization to graphs.
 This document presents an essentially-equivalent-but-cleaner formulation that I hope many will find more intuitive, and derives from basic principles why graph search needs to work this way and reveals some additional possible implementation choices beyond those considered by Czech et. al.